Cusped spaces for hierarchically hyperbolic groups, and applications to Dehn filling quotients: Introduction

 \section{Introduction}

-Cusped spaces, as introduced in \cite{GrovesManning, Bow-relhyp}, are fundamental tools in the study of relatively hyperbolic groups, with countless applications.
-These have common feature with Teichm\"uller space, regarded here as a coarse geometric object when endowed with the Teichm\"uller metric, in that its thin part, where the mapping class group action is not cocompact, can be described in terms of horoballs.
-We make this precise by introducing a construction that simultaneously yields cusped spaces and Teichm\"uller spaces, using the framework of relatively hierarchically hyperbolic spaces (HHSs) from \cite{HHS_I,HHS_II}.
-The starting point of this construction is a relatively hierarchically hyperbolic group (HHG), for instance a relatively hyperbolic group or a mapping class group, satisfying a technical condition that we defer to \Cref{defn:rel_squid_HHG}.
-For the reader familiar with hierarchical hyperbolicity, the construction consists, roughly, in replacing the hyperbolic spaces at the bottom of the hierarchy with combinatorial horoballs; this is described in more detail below, and implemented in \Cref{defn:cusped_space}.
+Cusped spaces, as introduced in \cite{GrovesManning, Bow-relhyp}, are fundamental tools in the study of relatively hyperbolic groups.
+For instance, relevantly to this paper, their interplay with algebraic Dehn fillings has produced countless applications; a non-exhaustive list of references includes \cite{GrovesManning,AGM_dehnfill,virtual_Haken, dahmaniguirardel, GM-elementary, isomorphy, GMS, quasiconvexity_and_Dehn_filling, Wang}.
+Cusped spaces share similarities with Teichm\"{u}ller space, regarded as a coarse geometric object when endowed with the Teichm\"{u}ller metric, in that its thin part, where the mapping class group action is not cocompact, can be described in terms of products of horoballs \cite{Minsky_productregion,Durham_augmented_markings}.
+We unify these perspectives by introducing a construction of cusped spaces for relatively hierarchically hyperbolic groups (HHGs), as defined in \cite{HHS_I, HHS_II}, that simultaneously yields cusped spaces and Teichm\"{u}ller spaces.

+The starting point is a relatively HHG admitting a combinatorial model analogous to Masur-Minsky's marking complexes \cite{Masur_Minsky_2}, for instance a relatively hyperbolic group or a mapping class group.
+The precise requirements on the group, which we defer to \Cref{defn:rel_squid_HHG}, are not very restrictive in view of results from \cite{converse}, see discussion below.
+The construction of the cusped space is then essentially a generalisation of Durham's augmented marking complex for the Teichm\"{u}ller metric \cite{Durham_augmented_markings}, as we explain in more detail in \Cref{rem:augmented_markings}.
+For the reader familiar with hierarchical hyperbolicity, we roughly replace every hyperbolic space at the bottom of the hierarchy with the combinatorial horoball over it; this is described in more detail below, and implemented in \Cref{defn:cusped_space}.
 With this in mind, the first properties of our construction are: